caroso1222/notyf/recipes/README.md

 # Framework specific recipes

-It's no secret that most of the frontend work nowadays is being done using some of the popular frameworks: React, Angular or Vue.
-Follow these recipes to easily plug in Notyf in your favorite framework.
+Follow these recipes to easily use Notyf in React, Angular or Vue.

 ## Recipes